UBC-CIC/student-advising-assistant/docs/ArchitectureDesign.md

 As a result, there is some legal ambiguity when using these models.
 The student advising assistant is not intended to compete with OpenAI.

+**No-LLM Mode**

+There is also the option to run the system without the use of an LLM at all.
+This could be for safety reasons (eg. to avoid the potential inaccuracy of a generated response), or for cost reasons (the majority of the cost of provisioning the system is due to hosting the LLM model).

+The Deployment Guide explains how to deploy the system in no-llm mode.

 # AWS Infrastructure

 This section provides an overview of the AWS components used in the system architecture.